jaredhocutt/openshift4-deploy/docs/install/aws_generic.md

 # The AMI ID for RHCOS.
 #
-# If you are deploying into a commercial AWS region, the AMI ID can be found
-# here.
-Be sure the documentation you are looking at matches the version of
+# The AMI ID can be found here.
+Be sure the documentation you are looking at
-# OpenShift you are deploying to get the correct AMI IDs.
+# matches the version of OpenShift you are deploying to get the correct AMI ID.
-#
-# If you are deploying in AWS GovCloud, you will need to upload the RHCOS image
-# and create your own AMI.
-After doing so, you can use that AMI ID for this
-# variable.
-You can find details for creating a RHCOS AMI here.
 #
 # The intention is to add support to have this variable default to a sensible
 # value, but at the moment you will need to provide the AMI ID.